 Continuous enrollment: enrolled in at least one course per academic year beginning with the semester first enrolled.

-Foreign Language University Admission Requirements

-The flow chart reproduced here is a representation of the State University System's Foreign Language Rule.
+Students earning an AA Degree after Sept.
+1, 1989, will be admitted; students holding an AS Degree or transferring prior to receiving an AA Degree may be admitted.
+AA degree students will not be counted as part of the 5% exceptions.
+Foreign Language University Admission Requirements The flow chart reproduced here is a representation of the State University System's Foreign Language Rule.
 The chart depicts each of the categories into which a student might fall and the route needed to fulfill the Foreign Language Requirement.